ptats/ml101-grad-workshop/README.md

 * a laptop with google chrome or firefox
 * google drive account - if you don't have a google drive account you can create one [here](https://accounts.google.com/signup/v2/webcreateaccount?continue=https%3A%2F%2Faccounts.google.com%2FManageAccount&dsh=S-1694359826%3A1582007900873563&gmb=exp&biz=false&flowName=GlifWebSignIn&flowEntry=SignUp)
 * Nice to have: local install of jupyter notebook (see instructions [here](https://jupyter.readthedocs.io/en/latest/install.html#install).
 If you are unable to install, that is fine, there are just one or two parts of the coding exercise that you will be unable to do
+* Nice to have: local install of fastai following instructions [here](https://github.com/fastai/fastai/blob/master/README.md#installation).
+As above, only a small section of the coding exercise will be ommitted if you can't get this installed locally

 ## How to run